-White House Declares Details Of President Trump’s Personal Donation Towards Hurricane Harvey Relief
+White House Declares Details Of President Trump’s Personal Donation To Hurricane Harvey Relief

 “The President and first lady witnessed the work of some of these groups first hand while visiting with hurricane survivors, first responders, volunteers and federal, state and local officials, and are proud to further assist the recovery efforts in Texas.”

-This $1 million amount is one of the largest personal donations given by a sitting president and shows Trump’s commitment towards this disaster-stricken area.
+This $1 million amount is one of the largest personal donations given by a sitting president and shows Trump’s commitment to this disaster-stricken area.
 Donald Trump has also visited Texas twice since Hurricane Harvey struck and has invested time by personally meeting local and state authorities as well as some displaced residents.

 Trump has faced much criticism for not following through on contributions he promised to make last year.
 Veteran groups felt disgruntled that he didn’t donate to their cause until reporters started investigating why the promised donations had not materialized.
 In an about turn, Trump is now encouraging his supporters to also make donations to the Hurricane Harvey cause in the aftermath of the storm.
 He has also kept his promise to donate his entire presidential salary.